Skip to main content

 Paying tax on self-employed profits and making payments on account

 You pay income tax and National Insurance contributions (NIC) on your self-employed profits if you earn above certain thresholds.
-This page looks at how you pay the tax and NIC on your income from self-employment.
+This page looks at how you pay the tax and National Insurance contributions on your income from self-employment.

 coins, the word tax, with a lit up city scene in the background.